-- (1) Obtain (and submit to City of Cottage Grove) 25' wide access/maintenance easements in perpetuity from all involved property owners; - (2) Widen the access easement to provide a 20' clear corridor for vehicular travel for length of easement; - (3) Where the easement is widened it shall have a surface of compacted gravel able to withstand 50,000 lbs and shall be constructed at the next construction season: - (4) Pave (asphalt or concrete) 20' wide continuous surface along full length of easement.
+- (1) Obtain (and submit to City of Cottage Grove) 25' wide access/maintenance easements in perpetuity from all involved property owners; - (2) Widen the access easement to provide a 20' clear corridor for vehicular travel for length of easement; - (3) Where the easement is widened it shall have a surface of compacted gravel able to withstand 50,000 lbs and shall be constructed at the next construction season; - (4) Pave (asphalt or concrete) 20' wide continuous surface along full length of easement.
 Pavement shall be required within two years after utilities are installed: - (5) Sign length of easement for "No parking/Fire Lane".

-These timeframe for these conditions, except #3 above, shall be met within one year from the date of MUM approval by City Council regardless of any appeal period.
+These timeframe for these conditions shall run from the date of approval by City Council regardless of any appeal period.